sfigg/commercialization-public/customize/desktop/customize-oobe.md

 1. OEM Registration pages

 > [!NOTE]
 > You can hide certain OOBE screens using Unattend.
-For more information, see [OOBE Unattend component](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-oobe).
+For more information, see [Microsoft-Windows-Shell-Setup OOBE Unattend setting](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-oobe).

 ## In this section